ibm-cloud-docs/ContinuousDelivery/cd-kubernetes-tutorial.md

 * **Optional**.
 Secrets that are stored in a secrets management vault and managed centrally from a single location.
 For more information about choosing from the various secrets management and data protection offerings, see [Managing {{site.data.keyword.cloud_notm}} secrets](/docs/secrets-manager?topic=secrets-manager-use-case-kubernetes-secrets).
 If you don't already have an instance of the secrets management vault provider of your choice, create one.

 * **Optional**.
 A namespace that is created by using the container registry command line.
-To create a namespace, type the following command from the command line:
+To create a namespace, type the following command:

    ```text
    ibmcloud cr namespace-add <my namespace>